 The fresh milk produced by their 35 cow herd benefits from the cold, clean air surrounding it.
 If they were in the Swiss alps their product would be valued for it's unique flavor and quality.

 Farms like this continue to operate through the willingness of family members to follow in the steps of the previous generations.
-Bob Purlington now has his son-in-law George Gutierrez working side-by-side with him.
+Bob Purington now has his son-in-law George Gutierrez working side-by-side with him.

-Dating back centuries this is a real deal old New England farm that has preserved through the years by the will and determination of the family.
+Dating back centuries this is a real deal old New England farm that has persevered through the years by the will and determination of the family.

 Farther south Jordan Dairy in Rutland, MA is seeing the older generations like Warren and Wayne Jordan transferring the heavy lifting to Wayne’s sons, Randy and Brian.